Shotwell advocates, foes bring 4 hours of public comment to Rock school board

 The school board's attorney Nick Herman of Chapel Hill has said he is not authorized by the board to discuss details of the vote or Shotwell's contract.

-Beginning in 2018, Huss, Isley and Wyatt began their objections to funding for equity training for teachers and staff in the system that employs 2,100 and ultimately blocked to funding completely.
-Shotwell had long been an advocate of the training, which is nearly universally sought by districts across the state and nation.
+Beginning in 2018, Shotwell saw resistance from Huss, Isley and Wyatt about funding for equity training for teachers and staff in the system that employs 2,100.

-With a poverty rate of 20.4%, the county's public schools educate thousands of low-income students from at-risk backgrounds, equity training proponents remind.
+With a poverty rate of 20.4%, the public schools educate thousands of low-income students from at-risk backgrounds, equity training proponents have said.

-And without proper training about the specific needs of various minority groups, the district's teachers are handicapped and out of step with the state's most progressive districts, proponents said.
-RCS minority enrollment stands at 40% and 60.7% of the district's 11,691 students are economically disadvantaged, state statistics show.

-But equity training for teachers and staff is an "assault on our values,'' said William E. "Bill" James, who told the board he was in favor of Shotwell's dismissal, adding RCS, "crucially needed fresh leadership.''

-The retired Reidsville educator with 40 years of experience made an unsuccessful bid for the board in 2020 as a Republican touting a platform of conservative values. " ...
-I will never permit such a thing as “equity” training, which was code for a racially divisive, socially and psychologically destructive, and immoral program,'' James wrote in a candidate profile questionairre published in RockinghamNow before the 2020 election in November.

-Shotwell supporter Melanie Hearp Morrison told the board of Shotwell's successes at dramatically increasing the county's graduation rate.
+Shotwell supporter Melanie Hearp Morrison spoke before the board and highlighted Shotwell's successes at dramatically increasing the county's graduation rate.
 Indeed, since 2006 when he was hired, the school district has seen its high school graduation rate climb from 66.9% to 89.1% in 2020, a rate that exceeds the state average of 87.6 % for 2020, state education statistics show.

-And under Shotwell's guidance, the graduation rate for economically disadvantaged students has more than doubled, data shows — a jump from around 41% in 2006 to just over 80% in 2020, Morrison said.
+And under Shotwell's guidance, the graduation rate for economically disadvantaged students has more than doubled, data shows — a jump from around 41% in 2006 to just over 80% in 2020.

-The mother of two RCS students, Morrison told board members they had "failed" the community and that she was "dismayed'' by the removal of Shotwell.
+Morrison, the mother of two RCS students, told the board it had "failed" the community and that she was "dismayed'' by the removal of Shotwell.
 "I've asked why, and 28 days later, I'm still asking why.''

 But Parnell of the Republican Party, said, "I have statistics, too, (and) they don't match,'' referring to the graduation rates Morrison cited.
 "Something has to change.''

-Parent and school volunteer Christopher Woods thanked Shotwell in his comments to the board, praising the superintendent for making cultural arts a a top priority within the district.
+Parent and school volunteer Christopher Woods thanked Shotwell in his comments to the board, praising Shotwell for making cultural arts a a top priority within the district.

 "He is a very involved superintendent,'' Woods said.
 And for teachers who are struggling through the pandemic with shifts to virtual learning, Shotwell is "the strongest teacher advocate they have.''